 How long do you have to claim the ERC?

 The ERC program concluded in Q3 2021 for most employers.
-That said, you can still retroactively claim the tax credit for three years from the quarter you filed your taxes.
-For example, if you filed your taxes in the fourth quarter of 2020, you still have until the fourth quarter of 2023 to claim the ERC.
+That said, you can still retroactively claim the tax credits for three years from April 15th of the succeeding year you filed your taxes.
+For example, if you filed your taxes during any quarter in 2020, you would have until April 15, 2024 (three years from April 15, 2021) to claim the ERC.
+If you filed your taxes during any quarter in 2021, you would have until April 15, 2025 (three years from April 15, 2022) to claim the ERC.
 In other words, you still have time to collect your ERC money.

 Who is eligible for the ERC?

-A wide range of employers are eligible, including those in the following industries: education, government, health care and life sciences, hospitality, retail, industrial, professional services, real estate, construction, and technology.
+A wide range of employers are eligible, including but not limited to those in the following industries: education, government, health care and life sciences, hospitality, retail, industrial, professional services, real estate, construction, and technology.

 Not-for-profit organizations are also eligible for the ERC for both 2020 and 2021, if their operations were either fully or partially suspended by a COVID-19 government order.
 Eligible non-profits include organizations described in section 501(c)(1) and exempt from tax under 501(a).
 Colleges, universities or organizations whose main purpose is to provide medical or hospital care can also qualify under this criteria.